Rajpratik71/linux-manPages/cancel.md

        -x   Deletes job data files in addition to canceling.

 CONFORMING TO
-       Unlike the System V printing system, CUPS allows printer names to con‐ tain any printable character except SPACE, TAB,  "/",  or  "#".
+       Unlike the System V printing system, CUPS allows printer names to contain any printable character except SPACE, TAB, "/", or "#".
 Also, printer and class names are not case-sensitive.

 EXAMPLES
        Cancel the current print job: